web3privacy/web3privacy/Pagency/Readme.md

 - What kind of privacy-enhancing solutions does a person use?

 **Empathy**
 Try to talk with some of those people.
 Talk broadly about their internet rights, privacy, web3 services, and security.
 Make products for them & not just for yourself.
+Humanity-centered design is a practice [tool](https://www.interaction-design.org/literature/topics/humanity-centered-design)

 **Suggestions**
 - Web2 users - help them to convert to Web3